Whose Boots on the Ground, Longreads

-How Learning to Draw Can Help a Writer to See
+How Learning to Draw Can Help a Writer to See, Literary Hub

 A talented painter suggests movement and feeling with a slicing flick of the brush.
-So too can a skilled writer conjure a singular image, voice, or setting in one ringing sentence.
+So too can a skilled writer conjure a singular image or voice.

 A progressive family in suburban Philadelphia refused to take down a “Black Lives Matter” sign when conservative relatives came to visit.